theintern/intern-examples/grunt-example/README.md

 * `grunt intern:client` will run intern with the default `runType: 'client'`
 * `grunt intern:clientSuiteGet` will run the `get` suite.
 * `grunt intern:runner` will run the `runner` subtask that has `runType: runner`

+If you need more information check out the [task documentation](https://github.com/theintern/intern/wiki/Using-Intern-with-Grunt).